 The tax rate is applied specifically to what is inherited, and after any remaining mortgage is deducted.
 The rate is banded, and for many people would be around 15-20%, which is the rate applied to an inheritance of between €72,000 and €120,000.
 So, let us imagine a couple who have an apartment worth around €200,000.

 First of all, the surviving partner inherits half of the property, so €100,000 will attract tax.
 Before the tax is calculated, however, a threshold is applied.
 There are various thresholds depending on status and circumstance, and they range from €16,000 for non-residents up to €40,400 for fiscal residents of 5 years standing who are inheriting a share of a main family home (actually it is “the most part” of five years, i.e. 3 years).
 Let’s assume that our couple are non-resident, so they would have a threshold of €16,000.
 This would be deducted from the €100,000 inherited, leaving €84,000 liable to tax.
 For that figure, the specific rate is 16.15%, and results in a tax calculation of €13,500.
 (This example is just intended to give a rough idea.
 I’m not an accountant, and these figures are rounded off anyway for simplicity.
-Always see an accountant for firm examples).
+Always see a qualified specialist for specific advice).

 There is a range of solutions available for payment or legal avoidance of inheritance tax for those who will end up having to pay it, whether a straight life insurance policy to provide a lump sum to pay the tax, or trust funds, or gifting the property into an English company (though see THIS from belegal.com, which says “using a UK company incorporated purposely is not a real, valid or legitimate vehicle to circumvent the obligation to pay Inheritance Tax in Spain”).
 The most important thing is to seek advice from a range of suitably experienced professional tax advisers both in the UK and Spain.
 Your own financial adviser in Spain and the UK will also have valuable ideas to contribute, but above all else make sure that the advice you get comes from as independent a source as possible, and that your final decision is in the best interests of yourselves and your heirs.